 B) Personal Responsibility Additional Information Work autonomously and take responsibility for the work of self and others.
 Assessors need to see an explanation of your contribution, responsibility and impact on a certain task and make clear what you personally have achieved, i.e. "I" not "we."
 Answers could illustrate by example: How you carry out much of your work effectively without day-to-day supervision.
 How you seek and obtain guidance when you need it.
 How you delegate responsibilities within a team, if you are responsible for managing others.
 Promote and implement robust policies and protocols relating to health, safety and security.
 Assessors need to see an explanation of your understanding of health and safety protocols and policies in your workplace, and what responsibilities that you have in relation to this.
 Security can include issues related to data, Intellectual Property, confidentiality, prevention of contamination, traceability of documents and information.
-Answers could illustrate by example: • How you know where the policies and protocols are documented and that you are able to apply them in your practice.
-How you identify risks related to the security aspects of the work you carry out, and how you seek to mitigate these risks.
+Answers could illustrate by example: How you identify risks related to the security aspects of the work you carry out, and how you seek to mitigate these risks.
 How you "promote" the awareness and application of these policies and protocols with others, especially peers and more junior colleagues.